 Overcoming One's Opponent By Utilizing His Weakness

-Perennialist teachers instruct initiates in a form of spiritual "judo:" the art and practice of using an opponent's weaknesses--or supposed strengths--to overcome or transform him.
+Perennialist teachers instruct initiates in a form of spiritual "judo:" the art and practice of using an opponent's weaknesses--or falsely supposed strengths--to overcome or neutralize him.
 What is unique to this art is that we don't use brute strength to overpower an opponent, but rather skill, finesse, timing, flexibility, and

 adapting appropriately to changing circumstances.
 Economy of energy, balance, and grace are the outstanding hallmarks of the expert practitioner.
 Unlike the old Western gunslinger or the barbaric hand-to-hand fighter, the Perennialist "combatant" is soft and pliable, winning by appearing to yield.